AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/workload-balancer/assign-work-in-workload-balancer.md

 * One item at a time by manually assigning each item.

   <!--
-  You can make Advanced Assignments when assigning items manually, one at time.
+  <p class="preview" data-mc-conditions="QuicksilverOrClassic.Draft mode,QuicksilverOrClassic.Quicksilver">You can make Advanced Assignments when assigning items manually, one at time. </p>
   -->

   For more information, see [Assign work manually using the Adobe Workfront Workload Balancer](../../resource-mgmt/workload-balancer/assign-work-in-workload-balancer-manually.md).

 * One item at a time, by dragging and dropping work items to the user who needs to be assigned.

-* For more information, see [Assign work in the Adobe Workfront Workload Balancer by dragging and dropping](../../resource-mgmt/workload-balancer/assign-work-in-workload-balancer-by-drag-and-drop.md).
+  For more information, see [Assign work in the Adobe Workfront Workload Balancer by dragging and dropping](../../resource-mgmt/workload-balancer/assign-work-in-workload-balancer-by-drag-and-drop.md).

 * Multiple items at a time, by using the Bulk Assignments option to define rules by which items are assigned to multiple users at a time.

-* For more information, see [Assign work in bulk using the Adobe Workfront Workload Balancer](../../resource-mgmt/workload-balancer/assign-work-in-workload-balancer-in-bulk.md).
+  For more information, see [Assign work in bulk using the Adobe Workfront Workload Balancer](../../resource-mgmt/workload-balancer/assign-work-in-workload-balancer-in-bulk.md).

 For information about unassigning work, see [Unassign work in the Adobe Workfront Workload Balancer](../../resource-mgmt/workload-balancer/unassign-work-in-workload-balancer.md).